The Play’s The Thing

 I didn’t interrupt him this time; I just allowed him to continue.

-“As I said, I’ve had problems before coming here, as well.
+“As I said, I’ve had problems before coming here.
 I know it’s because of how I look.
-I’m used to it and very experienced at fending them off.”
+I’m used to it and have become very experienced at fending people off.”
 He gave me an undecided look, then said, “I’d better tell you.
 I’m probably gay.
 Haven’t done anything.
-Might hate being gay and the sex.
+Might hate having gay sex.
 Can’t really know until I actually have some experience.
-But I find boys a lot more attractive than girls.
-Maybe that’s because a whole lot more girls came onto me at school, and I didn’t like it.
+But gay?
+Yeah, I find boys a lot more attractive than girls.
+Maybe that’s because a whole lot more girls have come onto me at school, and I didn’t like it.
 Boys didn’t do that except with their eyes.
-I think they were afraid to out themselves.
+I think they were afraid to out themselves if they did anything but look.
 But, when I saw they weren’t going to come forward, I kinda liked the idea of them looking at me like they did.”

 “But you said—”